 The Arrow Book Club provides an online discussion space (asynchronous, bulletin board style) for students to learn to discuss literature using literary analysis vocabulary without the pressure of writing “essays.”
 Homeschool students especially need the chance to talk about what they read—-yet the busy mother-of-many doesn’t always have time to take the discussion to a written form.

 Let Brave Writer help you.
 These book discussions are drawn from entertaining works of fiction that your kids are sure to love!

-Johannah Bogart, Julie’s 26 year old homeschooled daughter, will guide students in provocative discussion of the Arrow books.
-She coax, encourage, and expand how your middlers think about novels, all while providing an engaging dialogue partner to them.
+Johannah Bogart, Julie’s 26 year old homeschooled daughter, and Mary Wilson, author of the book club “party school” ideas in each Arrow guide, will take turns teaching this class.”
+They will guide students in provocative discussion of the Arrow books.
+They'll coax, encourage, and expand how your middlers think about novels, all while providing an engaging dialogue partner to them.